Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Related Work

 \item We make a large-scale empirical comparison of these 2.5D methods with 2D and 3D CNNs on 3 representative public datasets involving different modalities (CT and MRI) and targets (cardiac, prostate and abdomen) to systematically evaluate the performance of these methods on different medical image segmentation tasks.

 \end{itemize}

-\section{Related work}
+\section{Related Work}

-For 3D medical image segmentation, it has been known that the 3D CNNs could capture richer contextual information and improve the performance over the 2D CNNs.
-However, 3D CNNs has higher GPU memory requirements and time consumption compared to 2D CNNs.
-To issue this problem, many studies have suggested the usage of 2.5D segmentation methods that fuse volumetric spatial information into 2D CNNs to improve the accuracy while reducing the computational cost, so as to achieve efficient volumetric medical image segmentation.
+For segmentation of volumetric medical images, 3D CNNs could capture richer contextual information and improve the performance over the 2D CNNs, while higher memory requirements and time consumption are required \cite{xia2018bridging}.
+To issue this problem, many studies have suggested the usage of 2.5D segmentation methods that fuse volumetric spatial information into 2D CNNs to improve the accuracy while reducing the computational cost.
 In this section, we present an overview of 2.5D segmentation methods based on the criteria that the method should be general and can be applied to different 3D segmentation tasks.
-Several related methods also use 2.5D methods for specific task like blood vessel segmentation \cite{Angermann2019ProjectionBased2U}.
+Several related methods also use 2.5D methods for specific task like blood vessel segmentation \cite{angermann2019projection}.
 The evaluation of these tailored methods is beyond the scope of this paper.
 In the following subsections, we give a review of 2.5D segmentation methods that will be evaluated in the following experiments.
 We divided these methods into three categories: multi-view fusion, incorporating inter-slice information and fusing 2D/3D features.